deep-fried-potato/homoglyph/README.md

 # homoglyph
-python script for lazy-asses to escape plagarism checks
+python script for lazy-asses to escape plagiarism checks